By the standards of a 320 year-old university, we’re pretty new.

-The Jackson Institute is the home of three degree programs: an undergraduate major in Global Affairs, a Master of Arts program in Global Affairs, and a Master of Advanced Studies in Global Affairs.
-Jackson’s BA and MA programs grew out of Yale’s long-standing programs in International Studies (BA) and International Relations (MA).
+The Jackson Institute is the home of three degree programs: an undergraduate major in Global Affairs, a Master in Public Policy in Global Affairs, and a Master of Advanced Studies in Global Affairs.
+Jackson’s BA and MPP programs grew out of Yale’s long-standing programs in International Studies (BA) and International Relations (MA).
+The Global Health Studies Multidisciplinary Academic Program (MAP) is also part of the Jackson community.
+It provides Yale College students with rigorous training in and engagement with skills and knowledge relevant to global health research and practice.

 Each year we host an impressive group of Senior Fellows—leading practitioners in government, business, international organizations, the NGO community and other global affairs fields.
 Our Fellows spend a semester or the full academic year at Yale teaching classes and mentoring students.